luontola/tdd-mooc/data/2-design.md

 *aka incremental design, aka continuous design*

 Designing a whole system up-front without mistakes is impossible.
 At the start of a project is the time when we know the least about the problem we are solving.
 That's why our design must evolve as we learn more.
-We put our learning back into the program by modifying it to look *as if we had known what we were doing all along, and as if had been easy to do.* [[1]](https://www.youtube.com/watch?v=pqeJFYwnkjE)
+We put our learning back into the program by modifying it to look *as if we had known what we were doing all along, and as if it had been easy to do.* [[1]](https://www.youtube.com/watch?v=pqeJFYwnkjE)

 We should *start with an idea of a design, but assume it's wrong.* [[2]](https://youtu.be/Hybt9NdmsBw?t=100) We'll continually look for signs that our current design doesn't fit the problem, and then we'll modify the design to fit it better.